MontrealAI/AGI-Alpha-Node-v0/README.md

 ### Bridge Capabilities

 * **Deterministic epochs** — overlapping metering segments are fractionally attributed to any ISO window, yielding reproducible totals fit for merkle commitments.
-* **Provider labeling** — every payload binds totals to the executing node label, aligning with governance policies and dynamic staking directives.
+* **Provider labeling** — every payload binds totals to the executing node label and surfaces `breakdown.byProvider` with α-WU and GPU minutes for multi-rack introspection.
 * **Dual surfaces** — operators can export via CLI for batch jobs or call the REST endpoint for automated bridge relays guarded by `GOVERNANCE_API_TOKEN`.

 #### CLI Export